 Mitsuharu Misawa – Wrestling Dreams and Triumphs

-In 1984, Misawa traveled to Mexico with Shiro Koshinaka, the same wrestler he debuted against in Japan.
-They spent a year working for EMLL, which is now named CMLL — the country’s time-honored promotion.
+In 1984, Misawa traveled to Mexico with Shiro Koshinaka, the wrestler he debuted against in Japan.
+They spent a year working for EMLL, now named CMLL — the country’s time-honored promotion.
 The purpose of the trip was to gain more experience, especially in aerial maneuvers.

 Upon returning to Japan, Satoru Sayama, in NJPW, who wrestled as Tiger Mask, decided to retire.
-Shoei “Giant” Baba acquired the rights of the character, which based itself on a Japanese manga.
-Misawa then became Tiger Mask II from late-’84 until 1990, facing top competition in the Junior Heavyweight Division and continuing feuds where the original Tiger Mask had left off.
+Shoei "Giant" Baba acquired the character’s rights based on a popular Japanese manga.
+Misawa then became Tiger Mask II from late ’84 until 1990, facing top competition in the junior heavyweight division and continuing feuds where the original Tiger Mask had left off.

-On March 9th, 1987, he would face “The Nature Boy” Ric Flair, then he challenged Curt Hennig (Mr. Perfect in WWF) on January 2nd, 1988, for the AWA World Heavyweight Championship.
-The masked Misawa later took on Ricky “The Dragon” Steamboat for the NWA World Heavyweight Championship on March 8th, 1989.
+On March 9th, 1987, he faced "The Nature Boy" Ric Flair, then he challenged a young Curt Hennig (Mr. Perfect in WWF) on January 2nd, 1988, for the AWA World Heavyweight Championship.
+The masked Misawa later took on Ricky "The Dragon" Steamboat for the NWA World Heavyweight Championship on March 8th, 1989 in a thrilling encounter.

-Mitsuharu Misawa’s greatest triumphs in AJPW came in the ’90s when he was no longer competing as Tiger Mask II.
-He finally defeated Jumbo Tsuruta, when the star was still in his prime, establishing Misawa as the person to carry the promotion into the future.
+Mitsuharu Misawa’s greatest triumphs in AJPW came in the ’90s when he no longer competed as Tiger Mask II.
+He finally defeated Jumbo Tsuruta when the star was still in his prime, establishing Misawa as the person to carry the promotion into the future.

 He often teamed with his future rival, Toshiaki Kawada, winning the AJPW World Tag Team Championship twice with him and four times with other partners, not to mention earning countless other single and tag titles.